-As an indication of the broadness of the consultative process, there are recommendations that emerged from the process that are in contradiction with others.
+As an indication of the broad base of stakeholders consulted, there are recommendations that emerged from the process that are in contradiction with others.
 These include recommendations on the future of the name of the institution.
-However, even the few contradictions that exist are usable in the sense that these contradictions can be used to shape the strategies that will resolve these contradictions.
+However, even the few contradictions that exist are usable in the sense that they can be used to shape the strategies that will lead to their resolution.

-Usability of the summit output also speaks to transparency and inclusion in the processes of adoption and rejection of recommendations.
-This entails further and continuing engagements regarding the output.
+Usability of the summit process output also speaks to higher levels of transparency and levels of inclusion of all stakeholders in the processes of adoption and rejection of recommendations.
+This entails further and continuing engagements around the output.
 This kind of relationship between those who have submitted recommendations and those who will consider them is not only anticipated in the Council minutes of the 5th of May 2016 as indicated in part one but it is also anticipated in the recommendations for transformed governance practices given in Table 7 where the main emphasis is on the change in the relationship between the leadership and the rest of the University.